 Language around disability is evolving

-Words we recommend, Wheelchair user, person has…., with lived experience of…., person of short stature, intellectual disability, learning disability, deaf person, Aslan user.
+Words we recommend, Wheelchair user, the person has…., with lived experience of…., person of short stature, intellectual disability, learning disability, deaf person, Aslan user.

 I’m a mum and sister of a person with a disability

 At the end of the day, we are all just people wanting to be connected, respected and included.
 Including and making welcome people with disability into our fitness facilities will only improve their lives.
-When you increase the diversity in your life and reach out and make friends, work colleagues and professional relationships with those that are different to your usual social network, your life will become more interesting and enriched.
+When you increase the diversity in your life and reach out and make friends, work colleagues and professional relationships with those different from your usual social network, your life will become more interesting and enriched.